taneishi/PCA/README.md

 While the number of genes in a gene expression dataset is high dimensional, it is not uncommon for the sample size to be an order of magnitude smaller due to the constraints of clinical research.
 In such cases, PCA, which extracts significant features by dimensionality reduction, is one of the effective methods.

-Later, this *feature extraction* was performed by neural networks, which is called *deep learning*.
+Later, this *feature extraction* was performed by neural networks, which is a part of *deep learning*.
 In particular, we note that PCA is equivalent to a linear *autoencoder*.

 [^Pearson]: K. Pearson, *On lines and planes of closest fit to systems of points in space*, **Philosophical Magazine**, 2, 559-572, 1901.
 [^Golub]: T.R.
 Golub et al., *Molecular Classification of Cancer: Class Discovery and Class Prediction by Gene Expression Monitoring*, **Science**, 286, pp531-537, 1999.